davibortolotti/starwarsapi/readme.md

 ```
 ## How does it work

-The API consists of two endpoints only.
+The API consists of two endpoints only, and dumps information in JSON format.

 ---
 ### Listing planets and creating new ones